algosup/2023-2024-project-2-x86-retrogaming-team-2/Documents/Technical_specifications.md

 #### Screen Resolution
 Originally, we planned to have a screen resolution of 640*800 pixels, for a total of 307 000 pixels.
 The problem is that our game is limited to a 16-bit game can only support up to 65 536 pixels, which isn't enough to provide such a screen quality.

-So, we had decided to opt for a 320*200 pixels resolution, with a total of 64 000 pixels.
+So, we had decided to opt for a 320x200 pixels resolution, with a total of 64 000 pixels.

-In addition, we had to reduce the sprites' size from 16*16 to 8*8 pixels.
+In addition, we had to reduce the sprites' size from 16x16 to 8x8 pixels.

-### Other solutions
+### Other solution

 The plan of our maze was originally much bigger and would take most of the screen size.
 However, we expected to experiment graphics issues in case we have to reduce the screen resolution, and we also needed to include the score.

-Here are some concepts of maze that were considered during the project's development:

-CONCEPTS

 ### Out of scope
 First of all, we have decided to exclude the bonus fruits in our game due to time constraints.
 We believed that it was the less important feature to implement, and we would have replaced them with other kinds of food (Soda, etc...) if we had time.